kilometersvi/EasyProgramming/README.md

 a bunch of classes and functions i use in stuff sometimes

 includes:
-- untyped
+- untyped: a decorator for making instance functions act both static and dynamic depending on context
-- adjumerate
+- adjumerate: adjustable enumerate-like iterable
-- unique_token
+- unique_token: unique token generator

 ## install